kruvelab/MS2Tox/README.md

     results  <- FishLC50Prediction(folderwithSIRIUSfiles, chosen_mode)

 Addition to SIRIUS fingerprints it is also possible to calculate LC50 values using SMILES as an input.
-For that use function *SMILESFingerprints(compoundslistwithSMILES)*.
+For that use function *LC50fromSMILES(compoundslistwithSMILES)*.
 PS!
 Input needs to be a table containing columns named "SMILES" and "exactMass".
 Use exactly this format for naming.